minvws/nl-irealisatie-generic-pipelines/pipelines.md

 The action has inputs and secrets.
 The inputs are:

 - repository: An SSH URL, like `git@github.com:user/repo.git`
-- ref: The ref (eg. branch) that needs to be synced
+- ref: The ref (e.g. branch) that needs to be synced
 - push_tags: Boolean if you want to push tags or not

 The secret that is needed is `REPO_SYNC_PUSH_KEY`.
 This is a SSH Key.
 In the public repository a deploy key with Read-write permissions can be configured.